-The risks to an unhealthy spine are also quite rare, but somewhat more serious.
+The risks to an unhealthy spine are obviously more serious.
 Most practitioners are unlikely to use aggressive SMT on a spine exhibiting symptoms of any trauma, disease or other vulnerability.
-However, mistakes happen — it’s unlikely, but possible.
+However, mistakes happen — it’s unlikely, but definitely possible.

 The main common risk of SMT, however, is psychological: SMT can badly frighten patients, which is a serious risk factor for chronic neck and back pain.
 This is certainly not a life-threatening risk, but it’s not trivial either.
 The nervous patient has much to lose with SMT.
 Patients may be nervous because:

 - they believe their spine is more fragile and vulnerable than it really is (and talk of “subluxations” usually aggravates this anxiety), and/or because